Cold weather payments triggered in over 400 postcodes – check if you’re eligible

 The DWP uses its own equipment to measure temperatures across all UK postcodes.
 Those who disagree with the judgement are able to appeal directly to the department.

-Although the affected areas cover parts of Scotland, those living in the country will not received a cold weather payment.
-The Scottish government has replaced the scheme with its annual Winter Heating Payments.
+Although the affected areas cover parts of Scotland, those living in the country will not receive a cold weather payment.
+The Scottish government has replaced the scheme with its annual winter heating payments.

 When will I get the payment?